jpsonicarchitecture/Biointeractive-multimodal-music-systems-performance-lab/apendices-tesis/A.6 Modulos de sistemas BCI/readme.md

-# A.6 Modules developed in Pure Data — BCI Systems
+# A.6 Modules developed in Pure Data — BCI Systems & DMI

 Collection of patches and systems in Pure Data for biomedical data processing and multimodal control.